luca-viola/facelock/README.md

 When the match is not present anymore, it will launch a command (typically to lock the screen).

+**Warning**:
+On the first run facelock will check that there is a proper face image set in the preferences and prompt you to select one.
+It will similarly warn you of a missing external command to lock the screen in the settings (see below for how to set this on specific OSes).

 ### How to install it on OS/X
 First you need python 3: